Amirreza-0/FedSelect/README.md

 ### Feature Selection
 When a site needs to select features, it:
 1. Performs local correlation analysis
-2. Applies the global mapping to select the most representative features
+2. Uses the global ranking to select the most representative features

 For example:
 ```python